InformaticsMatters/squonk2-job-container-tag-checker-action/README.md

-# Squonk2 job definition container tag checker action
+# A job definition container tag checker action
-A GitHub Action that checks the repository's container image tags present in Squonk2 Job Definition files.
-All container images must have explicit and official tags, e.g. must be a sequence of numbers using the pattern "N.N[.N]".
+A GitHub Action, that is used to check Squonk2 Job Definition repositories that checks the validity of container image tags found in Job Definition and Nextflow files.

+All container images must have explicit and official tags that must be a sequence of numbers using the pattern `N.N[.N]`.

 ## Example usage
-The repository under test is automatically mapped into the action container, so you simply have to identify the action, after checking out the repository's files...
+The repository under test is automatically mapped into the action's container, so you simply have to identify the action, after checking out the repository's files...

 ```yaml
 - name: Checkout